Michel Aflaq: Founding and early years

 The Arab Ba'ath Party's first congress was held in Damascus in 1947.
 Aflaq took the pre-eminent position of Amid (sometimes translated as 'doyen' or as 'leader') and was elected to a four-member executive committee.
-Under the constitution adopted at the congress, this made him effective leader of the party, with sweeping powers within the organisation; al-Bitar was elected Secretary General of the National Command.
-Zaki al-Arsuzi, the leader of the Arab Ba'ath, was not given any position, or membership in the party.
-Aflaq as Amid was responsible for ideological affairs and became the party's mentor, while al-Bitar controlled the party's day-to-day management.
-The merger would prove problematic; several members of the al-Arsuzi-led Ba'ath Party were more left-leaning, and would become, later in Aflaq's tenure as leader, highly critical of his leadership.
+Under the constitution adopted at the congress, this made him effective leader of the party, with sweeping powers within the organisation.
+Al-Bitar was elected Secretary General of the National Command.
+Zaki al-Arsuzi, the leader of the Arab Ba'ath, was not given any position or membership in the party.
+As Amid, Aflaq was responsible for ideological affairs and became the party's mentor, while al-Bitar controlled the party's day-to-day management.
+The merger would prove problematic; several members of the al-Arsuzi-led Ba'ath Party were more left-leaning, and would become, later in Aflaq's tenure, highly critical of his leadership.